HHH-GH/image-to-movie/README.md

 - Copy all ~2,000 of Little H’s selfies from my phone
 - Use Windows File Browser to sort them by "Date Taken"
 - Rename them all like `0001.JPG`, `0002.jpg` because FFmpeg/ImageMagick probably won’t like files with spaces, and I’m not sure if Bash scripts can use EXIF metadata to sort by "Date Taken".
-(If this can be scripted there will be notes/commands in `helper-scripts.txt`)
+(If this can be scripted there will be notes/commands in `helper-scripts-copy-paste.txt`)
-- Copy all the photos into a folder named `src` or suchlike.
+- Copy all the photos into a folder named `source` or suchlike.
 - Run the script on the photos in that folder, resulting in an MP4 video saved in a folder named `output` or suchlike

 ## What is the eventual result